mongodb/chatbot/CONTRIBUTING.md

   k6 performance testing framework.
 - `scripts`: Miscellaneous scripts to help with the project.

+## Git Workflow

+To contribute to the project, you should follow the standard GitHub workflow:

+1. Create a fork of the repo.
+2. Create a branch for your changes on your fork.
+   - If there's a Jira ticket for your changes, name the branch after the ticket (e.g. `DOCSP-1234`).
+   - If there's no Jira ticket, name the branch after the changes you're making (e.g. `fix_typos`).
+3. Make your changes.
+Commit them to your branch and push to your fork.
+4. Create a pull request to merge the changes from `<your fork/branch>` into the `docs-chatbot/main` branch.

 ## Network Access

 You must be on a MongoDB corporate network (both office and VPNs) to access